decretist/Dissertation/Chapter3/chapter3.markdown

 specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

+[16] See Winroth, “Where Gratian Slept,” August 2013.
+The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[16] See Melodie H. Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape,” *History Compass* 11, no. 12 (December 2013): 1111–25 for a good recent overview of these debates.
+[17] See Melodie H. Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape,” *History Compass* 11, no. 12 (December 2013): 1111–25 for a good recent overview of these debates.

-[17] Carlos Larrainzar in (“El Borrador de la ’Concordia’ de Graciano:
+[18] Carlos Larrainzar in (“El Borrador de la ’Concordia’ de Graciano:
 Sankt Gallen, Stiftsbibliothek MS 673 (=Sg),” *Ius Ecclesiae: Rivista Internazionale di Diritto Canonico* 11, no. 3 (1999): 593–666), 601,
 describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a